-You have to deal with tough emotions, like shame and guilt, and you have to do this over and over and over again.
+You have to deal with challenging emotions, like shame and guilt, and you have to do it over and over.
 It’s absolutely exhausting.

 On top of the emotional challenges, there’s a layer of confusion.
 Where to begin?
 What to keep?
 What to do with my unwanted stuff?
-Questions like these can leave us feeling stuck before we’ve even begun.
+Questions like these can have us feeling like giving up before we’ve even started.

-If you’re ready, these 10 simple decluttering tips will help you make progress, even when you feel stuck.
+When you’re ready, these simple decluttering tips will help you make progress—even if you’ve tried everything before.

-- Work on your self-worth — when you don’t feel “good enough”, it’s common to turn to stuff as a way of self-soothing.
-Work on your self-worth and your clutter will lose power over you.
+- Work on your self-worth — When you don’t feel “good enough”, it’s common to use stuff as a way of self-soothing.
+Work on loving yourself, and your clutter will lose power over you.

-- Know who you are and what you believe in — the things you own say a lot about what you believe about yourself.
-If you’re not clear about who you are then your home will reflect this.
+- Know who you are and what you believe in — The things you own say a lot about what you believe about yourself.
+If you’re confused about who you are, then your home will reflect this.

-Before you start decluttering, take a few minutes to think about the end result you want to achieve.
-What will your space look like when you’re done and how will it make you feel?
+Before you start decluttering, take a few minutes to think about the result you want to achieve.
+What will your space look like when you’re done, and how will it make you feel?

 Decluttering is overwhelming because you have SO many decisions to make.
-Reduce decision fatigue by thinking about what you’re going to do with your stuff before you begin.
+Reduce decision fatigue by thinking about what you’re going to do with your things before you begin.

 Will you donate it?
 Or sell it?
 And if so, how and where?

-Make that decision once before you begin and it’s one less thing you have to think about.
-Plus making a plan ahead of time encourages you to make more responsible decisions and increases the likelihood that you’ll actually follow through with the job.
+Make that decision once before you begin, and it’s one less thing you have to think about.
+Plus, planning ahead of time encourages you to make more responsible decisions and increases the likelihood that you’ll actually follow through with the job.

 - What if I need this again later?